ansible-collections/ibm_zos_ims/docs/source/configuration.rst

     An `Ansible playbook`_ consists of organized instructions that define work for a managed node (host) to be managed with Ansible.

     After completing steps 1–4, you are ready to run a playbook.
-The following example demonstrates a simple Type-1 display command that retrieves databases with names beginning with AUTODB by using the `ibm_zos_ims.ims_command`_ module.
-The module then processes the command and returns the corresponding database information.
+The following example demonstrates a simple Type-2 command that queries all programs for IMS1 in PLEX1 by using the `ibm_zos_ims.ims_command`_ module.
+The module processes the command and returns the corresponding program details for PLEX1.

     .. code-block:: sh